victor-lf/etch-a-sketch/README.md

 - `setChildren()`
 - `setSquares()`

 An event listener is added to all grid divs with the `changeColor()` function as callback and a 'mouseenter' event.
-So, when the user hovers the cursor over a div, `changeColor()` is called and the background color changes to a random color.
+So when the user hovers the cursor over a div, `changeColor()` is called and the background color changes to a random color.
 After the first pass, each pass reduces the lightness of the div by 10%, so that after 10 passes it is completely black.
 This functionality was implemented using a **custom data attribute (data-*)** called `data-lightness` to keep track of the current lightness of a particular div.

 `setChildren()` receives the number of children divs as an argument.
 It first removes the current children, creates and appends the new ones and adds the event listener.